waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/README.md

    - Use the included `overpass.SlackBuild` script to compile and install the package.

 2.  **Region OSM Data File**
-   - Download your region’s OSM data file from the [Geofabrik download server](https://download.geofabrik.de).
+   - Download your region’s OSM data file from [Geofabrik download server](https://download.geofabrik.de).
    - The files are organized geographically — you can select your country, a sub-region, or even a whole continent (depending on your disk space).
    - The required format is the common **`.osm.pbf`** file **with full metadata**.